 In 2013, Missoula Interfaith Collaborative (MIC) formed to strengthen community organizations, generate leaders, and foster meaningful relationships as they act for the common good.

-2019: Family Promise join with YWCA Missoula to build the Meadowlark
+2019: Family Promise joins with YWCA Missoula to build the Meadowlark

 In August 2019, the YWCA and MIC broke ground for the Meadowlark to provide critical support and shelter for victims of domestic violence and homeless families.